4°C Cooling | Air Cooling | Use and Operation

 What is Air Cooling™?

-The Air Cooling™ models have devices which exchange air with their surroundings; they do not have refrigeration units.
+Most models have Air Cooling™.
+These models exchange air with their surroundings; they do not have refrigeration units.
 Air Cooling™ effectively draws cold air into the instrument if you are using the Bullet Blender® in a cold room or a refrigerated cabinet.
 Air Cooling™ is also useful if you're running several sample cycles in a row or if your samples are extra sensitive to heating up.
 Normally, the samples in the Bullet Blender® only heat up a few degrees and stay quite cool.
 However, if you're running a second batch of samples soon afterward, they will heat up a little more because the Bullet Blender® is starting out slightly warmer.
 The Air Cooling™ keeps the Bullet Blender® cooler so that the first batch of samples heat up a little less and subsequent batches are kept just about as cool as the first batch.

 Which models have Air Cooling™?

 The Air Cooling™ feature comes on all models of the Bullet Blender® except the standard Bullet Blender for microcentrifuge tubes (BBX24).
 Gold models not running with dry ice can be run in Air Cooling™ mode if the dry ice compartment lid is left open to enable air exchange.

 How is the Bullet Blender different from other high-throughput homogenizers on the market?

 The Bullet Blender is similar to other Bead Mill Style homogenizers in that it processes each sample in its own tube using homogenization beads.
 Therefore, there is no chance of cross-contamination and there are no parts that need cleaning after each sample.